crawl/crawl/crawl-ref/docs/crawl_manual.rst

   attention of the Dungeon's denizens.

-  Most Faerie Dragons welcome confrontation and favour the use of destructive spells to dispatch those who would challenge them.
+  Most Faerie Dragons welcome confrontation and favour the use of destructive spells to deal with enemies who challenge them.
 Their natural attunement to magic reduces the MP cost of spells and negates any hunger generation.
-  Their scales to shimmer with energy that repels incoming attacks.
-They are capable of continuous flight and gain a bonus to evasion while doing so.
-  Their small size furthers their ability to be evasive, but they're frail and cannot wear any form of body armour.
+Their scales shimmer with energy that repels incoming attacks and their bright wings enable continuous flight.
+Faerie Dragons are small and evasive, but they're frail and cannot wear any form of body armour.

 The Undead
 ========================================